sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 <details markdown="block" class="details-tree">
 <summary>Global Pre-processor Definitions</summary>

-* The spotlighted area below shows the `Edit Global Preprocessor Definitions` button:
+* The `Edit Global Preprocessor Definitions` button, highlighted in the image below, is your gateway to controlling the behavior of effects before they load.
+These definitions act like switches, guiding how shaders function and interact with each other.

   ![Global Pre-processor Definitions](./images/understanding_reshade_ui/rsui_globalpreprocessors.png)

-Pre-Processor definitions serve as toggles that guide the behavior of effects before they load.
-Changes here can affect shader functionality or compatibility.

-* Clicking the `Edit Global Preprocessor Definitions` button button opens a small window showing a `Global` tab:
+* Clicking this button opens a window with two tabs: `Global` and `Current Preset`.
+The `Global` tab, shown below, lists definitions that apply to all presets.
+ReShade provides some defaults, but you have the freedom to add, edit, or remove them using the `+` and `-` buttons.

   ![Global Pre-processor Window](./images/understanding_reshade_ui/rsui_globalpreprocessors_window.png)

-The primary tab shows `Global` definitions, applies all definitions listed to all presets.
-ReShade will set some defaults - however you can add, edit, or remove them using the `+` and `-` signs shown!

   {: .note }
-It's important to know the pre-processor definition name and its range when configuring these options.
-Shaders often include this info in their comments.
-Use advanced text editors (like [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/)) to inspect FX files and their contents!
+  A word of caution: When tinkering with these options, it's crucial to know the pre-processor definition name and its range.
+You can often find this information in the comments of the shaders.
+To inspect FX files and their contents, consider using advanced text editors like [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/).

-* The secondary tab displays pre-processor definitions for the `Current Preset`:
+* The `Current Preset` tab, shown below, displays pre-processor definitions specific to the current preset.
+These definitions can change or reset based on the shader's default pre-processor definitions or their global value when you modify the preset.
+This feature is handy when different presets require unique pre-load settings.

   ![Global Pre-processor Current Preset](./images/understanding_reshade_ui/rsui_globalpreprocessors_current_preset.png)

-These current preset global pre-processors change or reset based on the shader's default pre-processor definitions or their global value when you alter the preset.

-This is often useful when different presets need unique pre-load settings.

   {: .note }
-With a default ReShade preset, the `Current Preset` tab will be empty, so do not panic if you do not see anything on a fresh install of the default ReShade preset
+  Don't worry if the `Current Preset` tab is empty with a default ReShade preset.
+It's normal and expected on a fresh install of the default ReShade preset.

 </details>